GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion_TemperatureDependentSinglePhaseThermalConductivity/Example.rst

 Constitutive
 -----------------------------------------------------------

-The reference value of the single phase thermal conductivity of the porous medium around the wellbore and its derivative with respect to temperature are defined in the ``SolidInternalEnergy`` XML block:
+The reference value of the single phase thermal conductivity of the porous medium around the wellbore and its derivative with respect to temperature are defined in the ``SinglePhaseThermalConductivity`` XML block:

 .. literalinclude:: ../../../../../../../inputFiles/singlePhaseFlow/thermalCompressible_2d_base.xml
   :language: xml